 III.
 ORIGINS OF THE MID DAY MEAL IN INDIA

-This chapter India international human rights discourse.
-By providing a description of both the Government of India orders related to the right to food and activists’ perception of this right, this chapter will provide context understand why India has failed to emphasize rights-based approaches to government schemes.
+This chapter explores India’s efforts to implement a right to food within the context of international human rights discourse.
+By providing a description of both the Government of India’s orders related to the right to food and activists’ perception of this right, this chapter will provide a broader context for understanding why India has failed to emphasize rights-based approaches to government schemes.

 India is a party to the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, the International Covenant on Economic, Social and Cultural Rights and the Convention on the Rights of the Child; as such, the country has, at least in theory, “committed itself to honoring the right to adequate food.”
 Currently, these treaties have not been incorporated into the legal system, yet the Government of India has acknowledged the importance of creating harmony between domestic and international obligations.
 Article 51 (c) of the Indian constitution states that the Government of India should “foster respect for international law and treaty obligations...”
 Moreover, Indian courts interpret domestic laws as much as possible in a manner agreeable to India’s international obligations.
-Only in the case of conflict between international law and law, does law prevail.
+Only in the case of conflict between international law and national law, does national law prevail.